Social Security Number

 Many businesses will say that it is a requirement for the customer to provide a SSN.
 However, this is not true.
 Social Security numbers are the most common form of identification in the U.S., but they are not the only form of legal acceptable identification.

-The Clarksville Social Security Administration office is located at 119 Center Pointe Drive which is off Wilma Rudolph Boulevard between 101st Airborne Parkway and Trenton Road---from Wilma Rudolph Boulevard, turn onto Center Pointe Drive at the US Bank sign (red, white and blue sign).
+The Clarksville Social Security Administration office is located at 119 Center Pointe Drive which is off Wilma Rudolph Boulevard between 101st Airborne Parkway and Trenton Road.
+If driving, from Wilma Rudolph Boulevard, turn onto Center Pointe Drive at the US Bank sign (red, white and blue sign).

 - Completed Form SS-5 application (online)